matthigg/Tell-Me-Where-To-Eat/README.md

-This is a single page application that tells people where to eat.
+This is a React application hosted on Netlify that tells people where to eat.

 # Local Development